4-H youth are constantly looking for ways to improve themselves and their communities.

 of accomplishing those two goals.

-Brooklyn Smith, Kassandra Starcher, Macee Starsick, and McKinzie White attended the National Youth Agri-Science Summit from January 10 - 13, in Chevy Chase, Marlyand.
+Brooklyn Smith, Kassandra Starcher, Macee Starsick, and McKinzie White attended the National Youth Agri-Science Summit from January 10 - 13, in Chevy Chase, Maryland.
 During the trip the group participated in workshops and career exploration, networked with other youth from around the Nation, and developed a community action plan for an issue they were passionate about.

 Smith and Starcher, Wirt County 4-H members, and Starsick and White, Gilmer County 4-H’ers, were accompanied by Callie Daugherty and Jamie Mullins, WVU Extension Service Agents.
 The trip was an opportunity for our local 4-H’ers to participate in a national event and explore their interests in Agri-Science.
 West Virginia 4-H is unique in many ways the trip gave participants an opportunity to share their experiences with others.